 - We have reduced our paper consumption by 19% which is the equivalent of saving 453 trees

 - Colleagues have brought shared value and skills to 49 UK charities, creating sustainable impact and enabling local communities to thrive.

 The firm is committed to the protection of the environment.
-Our aim is to reduce pollution and minimise environmental impacts through our operations and services.
+Our aim is to reduce pollution and minimise environmental impacts through our operations and services and we have approved science-based targets to reduce emissions.
 Our environmental management system is compliant with ISO 14001.
 We support the UN Global Compact Environment Principals, comply with the Energy Savings Opportunity Scheme and report to the Carbon Disclosure Project

 Five peak performers across business and sport share their experiences and insights with mental health and resilience.